Gond Katira and Chia Seed Drink

 What Chia Seeds Add to This Drink

-Chia seeds are high in soluble fibre — the type of fibre that forms a gel in the gut, similar to gond katira.
+Chia seeds are high in soluble fiber-the type of fiber that forms a gel in the gut, similar to Gond Katira.
 When you combine both, you get a double dose of mucilaginous, gut-soothing properties.

 For IBS specifically, chia seeds are helpful in moderate amounts.
 One tablespoon per serving is the safe amount.
 More than that can cause bloating for some people, especially if you’re not used to high fibre foods.
 I started with half a tablespoon and worked up gradually.